 Moreover, when the evaluation process is delegated to a medical record review specialist, time will be saved.
 An expert medical record review company will produce high-quality review reports in a less Turn-Around-Time (TAT).
 This could be very crucial in a malpractice lawsuit.

-Is that all about the advantages of outsourcing medical record reviews?
+Is that all about the advantages of medical legal outsourcing of medical record reviews?
 NO. They offer a lot more to you.

 Bookmarking is one of the most important PDF document navigational resources, allowing the reader to easily identify and revisit key points in the medical record.
 Bookmarking can be based on